-Retaining walls are usually constructed on sloping parcels of land that are presently eroding or in areas that will be cut (excavated) or filled in order to create more usable space.
+Retaining walls are usually constructed on sloping parcels of land that are presently eroding or in areas that will be cut (excavated) or filled-in in order to create more usable space.
 Retaining walls are customarily built from railroad ties, brick, block, stone or concrete.
-Railroad tie retaining walls are the most popular due to the lower construction costs.
+Railroad tie retaining walls usually are the most popular due to lower construction costs.

-To construct a retaining wall or series of walls that will have a total height of greater than two feet, you must apply for a building permit and submit site plans showing existing and proposed construction location(s), including well and/or septic.
-Structural plans must also be submitted.
+To construct a retaining wall or series of walls that will have a total height of greater than two feet, a Building Permit must be obtained, and site plans showing existing and proposed construction location(s), including well and/or septic, must be submitted.
+Structural plans are also required.
 Retaining walls have the same set-back requirements as fences according to lot zoning.

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.